Maximizing CNN Accelerator Efficiency Through Resource Partitioning

 \section{Related Work}

+Eyeriss~\cite{chen2016eyeriss_jssc, chen2016eyeriss_isca} is a recent ASIC CNN accelerator that couples a compute grid with a NoC, enabling flexibility in scheduling CNN computation.
+This flexibility limits arithmetic unit underutilization.
+However, underutilization still exists when a CNN layer's kernel size and output feature map height are incompatible with the dimensions of the compute grid.

+\cite{li2016high} proposes an FPGA accelerator for AlexNet that has one module per layer, and thus can achieve high arithmetic unit utilization.
+However, this design stores all intermediate data of the network on chip, limiting the size of the network that can be supported with this approach.
+Moreover, as discussed in Section~\ref{ssec:vpipe}, building one module per layer does not work well for larger networks.

-The baseline Single-CLP design we use in this work is based on~\cite{zhang2015optimizing}.
-Other recent works have proposed different related types of CNN acceleration hardware.
-For example,~\cite{farabet2009cnp,farabet2010hardware,sankaradas2009massively,chakradhar2010dynamically} focus on 2D-convolvers, which play the roles of both compute modules and data caches.
+Our baseline Single-CLP design is based on~\cite{zhang2015optimizing}.
+Similar designs are used in~\cite{chen2014diannao,chen2014dadiannao}.
+Other recent works propose different CNN acceleration hardware.
+For example,~\cite{farabet2009cnp,farabet2010hardware,farabet2011neuflow,sankaradas2009massively,chakradhar2010dynamically} focus on 2D-convolvers, which play the roles of both compute modules and data caches.
 Meanwhile,~\cite{peemen2013memory,peemen2015inter} use FMA units for computation.
-These approaches also differ in the order of data transfer and the choice of memory organization.
-Despite this, there are a number of important similarities that cause these methods to suffer from the same type of underutilization problem we observe in the Single-CLP.
-For example, the 2D-convolvers used in~\cite{farabet2009cnp,farabet2010hardware,sankaradas2009massively,chakradhar2010dynamically} must be as large as the largest filter in any of the CNN layers; they will necessarily be underutilized when used to compute any layer that has smaller filters.
-As another example, in~\cite{peemen2013memory}, the organization of the compute modules depends on the number of output feature maps and their number of rows.
-Because both of these parameters can change drastically from layer to layer, an analogous resource underutilization problem occurs.
-In these cases, a resource partitioning technique like ours can be employed to improve resource utilization.
+The key differences between these approaches are the order of data transfer and the choice of memory organization.
+Several key similarities cause these methods to suffer from the underutilization problem we observe in our Single-CLP design.
+For example, the 2D-convolvers used in~\cite{farabet2009cnp,farabet2010hardware,sankaradas2009massively,chakradhar2010dynamically} must be provisioned for the largest filter across layers; they will necessarily be underutilized when computing layers with smaller filters.
+In~\cite{peemen2013memory}, the organization of the compute modules depends on the number of output feature maps and their number of rows.
+Both of these parameters typically change across layers, resulting in an analogous resource underutilization problem.
+Our Multi-CLP resource partitioning technique can used by these designs to improve arithmetic unit utilization.